brian-rose/atm320-thermodynamics/_sources/schedule.md

 *This is subject to change!*

-The course outline closely follows the chapters in the book *A First Course in Atmospheric Thermodynamics* by Grant W. Petty
+The course outline closely follows the chapters in the book [_A First Course in Atmospheric Thermodynamics_ by Grant W. Petty, Sundog Publishing, 2008](https://sundogpublishingstore.myshopify.com/products/a-first-course-in-atmospheric-thermodynamics-g-w-petty)

 0. Course overview and primers (2 class days)
     * Syllabus and overview